 - Outpatient Treatment — While not as intensive as inpatient treatment, outpatient programs nonetheless have the advantage of flexing with treatment protocols to meet your schedule.
 Therapeutic counseling, education about addiction and recovery, and staff support all occur within a more adaptable environment.
 Outpatient programs also include follow-up aftercare, once a person has completed their outpatient treatment program.

 - Support Groups — Ongoing support can come from recovery networks such as Alcoholics Anonymous and Narcotics Anonymous.
-These programs are cost-free, peer-based support groups, based upon the 12 Steps (spiritual principles learned and practiced with the guidance of a self-selected sponsor), and formed as an organization of alcoholics or drug addicts to help each other stay “clean and sober.”
+These programs are cost-free, peer-based support groups and based upon the 12 Steps (spiritual principles learned and practiced with the guidance of a self-selected sponsor).
+These organizations serve to help members keep each other sober.

-In conclusion, if you want to sober up, the best way is to sober up permanently… which means making a decision to go through the detox process (hopefully with help from the medical staff at a detox center or treatment facility), and then following that up with an addiction treatment program.
+In conclusion, if you want to sober up, the best way is to sober up permanently.
+This means making a decision to go through the detox process (hopefully with help from the medical staff at a detox center or treatment facility).
+Then, it’s necessary to follow that up with an addiction treatment program.
 Call us today at 866.796.4720 to learn more about how addiction treatment can put you on the road to a successful, long-term recovery.